Force over Distance: Chapter 28

 “How?” she asked.

 “It makes him want to sit,” Young said.
 “It’s happened once.
 After Telford caused the ship-wide loss of life support.
 When we rebooted our systems, the AI was locked in the neural interface.
-He passed within a certain radius of the chair and it triggered some kind of overwhelming compulsion to use it and free the AI.”
+Rush passed within a certain radius of the chair and it triggered an overwhelming compulsion to use it and free the AI.”

 O’Neill and Carter looked at Rush.